 Dunlop held back a smile.
 His cousin was an idiot, but that's exactly why he'd picked him for the job.
-Someone smarter might figure out what they were really doing and report it to the authorities.
-If British officials ever caught on, the bribes to keep them quiet would cost a fortune.
+Someone smarter might figure out that what they were doing was a crime, not only a violation of the law, but of the banking cartel's governing rules.
+Such a person might report it.
+If British officials, for example, ever caught on, not even the largest bribes might keep them quiet.
+And, if they could be bribed, it would cost a fortune.